mogiiee/skill-ease/readme.md

 ## Demo

-you can check the working demo file [here](https://skillease.netlify.app/)
+you can check the working demo file [here](https://skillease.netlify.app/) you can check the deployed backend endpoints [here](https://skillathon.onrender.com/docs)
 ## Points to remember
 - The app is hosted on render and it might take some time to boot up slowly
 - There are only a few credits we can get as students for free so dont go crazy with the requests